Graduate Certificate in Supply Chain Management

 You will also study transportation as part of the logistics process, exploring transport economic theory.
 Topics in materials and inventory management and the enhancement of logistics management with information technology are also examined.

-A bachelor degree in a discipline other than logistics or at least five years’ relevant industry experience.
+A bachelor degree (or equivalent) in a field of study other than logistics, or at least 5 years' relevant work experience.
+Applicants must also meet Curtin's English language proficiency requirements.

 Fees for Australian and New Zealand students